The Trick to Making Better Health Choices – Is Decision Fatigue Your Problem?

 The likely culprit for your bad decisions lies in two words: Decision Fatigue.

 According to Wikipedia, In decision making and psychology, decision fatigue refers to the deteriorating quality of decisions made by an individual, after a long session of decision making.
 It is now understood as one of the causes of irrational trade-offs in decision making.
 For instance, judges in court have been shown to make poorer decisions later in the day.
-Decision fatigue may also lead to consumers making poor choices with their purchases.
+Decision fatigue may also lead to consumers making poor choices with their purchases click here to learn more about making better choices.

 For example, you make decisions all day from what to wear to what to eat.
 If you’ve made the decision to eat healthy all day, come evening time decision fatigue might mean you decide to have a tub of ice cream or to skip exercise.